 Last year Native Instruments launched Stems: their in-house created, open source multi-channel audio format, which is fully supported by the S8 as well, and allows individual control over 4 channels per track.

-The screens basically serve to show a myriad of things: full track metadata including high-resolution waveform, stems/remix deck information or library browse, FX selection and settings.
+The screens basically serve to show a myriad of things: full track meta data including high-resolution waveform, stems/remix deck information or library browser, FX selection, and settings.

 They are very helpful to get your eyes off the computer.
 If you are using remix decks or stems in your performance, using a controller with onboard screens is a real must, as it is almost impossible to control these without having a visual cue of what is loaded in which cell at each given time.